 Sleep plays a vital role in good health and well-being throughout your life.
 Getting enough quality sleep at the right times can help protect your mental health, physical health, quality of life, and safety.
 The way you feel while you’re awake depends in part on what happens while you’re sleeping.
 During sleep, your body is working to support healthy brain function and maintain your physical health.
 In children and teens, sleep also helps support growth and development.
 The damage from sleep deficiency can occur in an instant (such as a car crash), or it can harm you over time.
 For example, ongoing sleep deficiency can raise your risk for some chronic health problems.
 It also can affect how well you think, react, work, learn, and get along with others.
 Sleep helps your brain work properly.
 While you’re sleeping, your brain is preparing for the next day.
 It’s forming new pathways to help you learn and remember information.

-- 45% of children in America are living in low-income families
+- 44% of Children in Oregon are living in low-income families

 - Every 9 seconds during the school year, a public high school student drops out of school